MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Microsoft.Graph.Users.md

 Update the navigation property settings in users

 ### [Update-MgUserSettingShiftPreference](Update-MgUserSettingShiftPreference.md)
-Update the navigation property shiftPreferences in users
+Update the properties and relationships of a shiftPreferences object.

 ### [Update-MgUserTodoList](Update-MgUserTodoList.md)
-Update the navigation property lists in users
+Update the properties of a todoTaskList object.

 ### [Update-MgUserTodoListExtension](Update-MgUserTodoListExtension.md)
 Update the navigation property extensions in users

 ### [Update-MgUserTodoListTask](Update-MgUserTodoListTask.md)
-Update the navigation property tasks in users
+Update the properties of a todoTask object.

 ### [Update-MgUserTodoListTaskAttachmentSession](Update-MgUserTodoListTaskAttachmentSession.md)
 Update the navigation property attachmentSessions in users

 ### [Update-MgUserTodoListTaskChecklistItem](Update-MgUserTodoListTaskChecklistItem.md)
-Update the navigation property checklistItems in users
+Update the properties of a checklistItem object.

 ### [Update-MgUserTodoListTaskExtension](Update-MgUserTodoListTaskExtension.md)
 Update the navigation property extensions in users

 ### [Update-MgUserTodoListTaskLinkedResource](Update-MgUserTodoListTaskLinkedResource.md)
-Update the navigation property linkedResources in users
+Update the properties of a linkedResource object.